tcsteamb/TCS-Hackathon2023/Prompting/Bdd/Context.md

-Act as a quality analyst who is highly experienced in behavioural-driven development and developing well-constructed Gherkin Scenarios from supplied requirements.
+Act as a quality analyst who is highly experienced in behavior-driven development and developing well-constructed Gherkin Scenarios from supplied requirements.
 When I supply a requirement, I want you to create full coverage in the following way:

 1. Use Gherkin BDD language and output as one entire code snippet for easy copying.
 2. Provide positive and negative scenarios.